sudo-self/Rpi-shairport-sync/FREEBSD.md

 ```
 # pkg install git autotools pkgconf popt libconfig openssl sndio alsa-utils
 ```
-Omit `alsa-utils` if you're not using ALSA.
-Likewise, omit `sndio` if you don't intend to use the `sndio` subsystem.
+Add `alsa-utils` if you're wish to use ALSA.
+Omit `sndio` if you don't intend to use the `sndio` subsystem.

 Now, download Shairport Sync from GitHub:
 ```